 As we now approach the 2-year milestone of the pandemic and organisations start to welcome their staff back into the office, employers face a new challenge accommodating the rise in demands for flexibility when it comes to where you work.

 Hybrid working is here to stay but does the expectations meet the reality and what are the key considerations to creating a productive hybrid working environments?

-Eliminating the daily commute led to many of us thinking we would have more time for leisure activities but quite often the reality of being remote is hours of back-to-back video calls with no downtime.
+Eliminating the daily commute led to many of us thinking we would have more time for leisure activities.However, often the reality of being remote is hours of back-to-back video calls with no downtime.

-Microsoft Teams have introduced several new features over the last few months, all designed to increase video meeting productivity.
+Microsoft Teams have introduced several new features over the past few years, all designed to increase video meeting productivity.
 Helping you and your team reduce wasted time during calls and giving you back valuable minutes in the day.

 Using these features will enable you and your teams to be more productive and achieve a healthier balance when it comes to working remotely.

-As the number of people returning to the office, for at least part of their working week continues to increase, the expectation for teams is that the experience during in-person meetings will be the same as remote.
-Delivering meeting equality for all is critical for organisations to keep teams engaged and effective.
+The number of people returning to the office, even part-time, is continuing to increase.
+Therefore, the expectation for online meetings to become as close to face-to-face as possible is becoming essential.
+Delivering high quality meeting equality is critical for organisations to keep teams engaged and effective.

-According to a recent Research and Markets report, there are now more than 32.4M huddle space rooms globally and only 3% of them are enabled for video.
+According to a recent Research and Markets report there are now over 32.4M huddle space rooms globally and only 3% of them are enabled for video.
 Ensuring that meeting rooms are fitted with the latest video conferencing equipment is paramount.
-These huddle rooms allow remote meeting participants to create a seamless experience as people move from home into the office and back again.
+These huddle rooms allow remote meeting participants to have a seamless experience no matter where they are based.

 Video collaboration leaders Logitech have a range of options designed to enhance modern meetings, regardless of whether you are attending in the room or remotely.

-With the perfect solution for every space, Logitech’s advanced conferencing solutions enables teams to talk, share files and screens and collaborate effectively.
+With the perfect solution for every space, Logitech’s advanced video conferencing solutions enable teams to talk, share files and screens and collaborate effectively.

 Try out their video room wizard to find the perfect solution for every home office or workspace.

 The post-pandemic reality is that hybrid working is here for the foreseeable future.
-Organisations must ensure that their employees are fully equipped to operate effectively, from home, from the coffee shop or from the office.
+Organisations must ensure that their employees are fully equipped to operate effectively.
+Be that from home, from the coffee shop or from the office.
 Choosing the right technology to enable this should be a key consideration for any hybrid working strategy.

 Lewcon Audio Visual technicians will help you create the perfect balance between hybrid working expectation versus reality.
-Talk to the team at Lewcon to define the perfect hybrid working solutions for your business and make your teams instantly more productive.
+Talk to the team today to define the perfect solutions for your business and make your teams instantly more productive.